ioBroker/ioBroker.js-controller/docs/en/viz/app.md

 - vis.0.<deviceName>.coords.speed - current ground speed of the device, specified in meters per second.
 - vis.0.<deviceName>.coords.speedKm - current ground speed of the device, specified in km per hours.

-### Access to images and other resources
+### Access to the images and other resources
 The App copies the view file of the selected project and all referenced images during the synchronization to the phone (internal memory).
 There is no automatic update so you have to restart the re-synchronization manually.
 The following content will be copied to the phone:
 - The view files and all other files in the directory of the chosen vis project with one of the following file extensions: ```.png .jpg .jpeg .gif```
 - All image files with file extension ```.png .jpg .jpeg .gif``` and files with file extension ```.wav .mp3 .bmp .svg```, which are in a adapter directory below [iobroker data directory]/files/ and which are referenced inside the view definition file of the chosen vis project.
 The fist sub directory below [iobroker data directory]/files/ must contain the char "." in his name otherwise the files inside will not be copied.

 To allow the app to replace the paths correctly, the files must be specified with an absolute local path (for example, /vis.0/main/img/test.png).
 Relative paths are not supported.
 If paths to resources are embedded in HTML inside widgets, the syntax must be exactly match the following pattern  ```... src='/vis.0/main...'``` or ```... src ="/vis.0/main..."```.
 Other notations are not recognized.
-Additionally you can configure an *Substitution URL* in the settings dialog.
+Additionally, you can configure an *Substitution URL* in the setting dialog.
 This URL points to the external URL of the Web server of VIS or another local web server.
 All found references to URL found in the view definition which starts with the configured Test are downloaded to the device and the URL will be changed to the local path during the synchronization.
 Please note that this substitution is not implemented for embedded links in html code(e.g. ```https://[your domain]/visweb```).

 The replacement of paths at runtime is currently limited to the following widgets:
 - basic string (unescaped)